 His marketing strategy comprised a farmers market, restaurants, a CSA and a herdshare.
 He managed a number of farm internships over the years and taught classes on gardening, pruning, composting, plant propagation and food preservation, including pickling, fermenting and cheese making.

-As co-founder of Feral Heart Farm, now in its fifth season, he has brought these skills and passion with him.
-He participates in all aspects of the farm from seeding to planting to weeding to harvesting, to marketing to restaurants and the farmers market, as well as administrative work.
+As co-founder of Feral Heart Farm, now in its sixth season, he has brought these skills and passion with him.
+He participates in all aspects of the farm from seeding to soil prep to planting to weeding and harvesting, to marketing to restaurants and the farmers market, as well as administrative work.
 He loves to help make the land laugh and sing fruits, roots, flowers and leaves and create a productive and healing environment for all creatures great and small.

 Mica O’Herlihy grew up in California.
 Working as a filmmaker, visual artist and professor and after years of gardening and starting urban ag projects, they transitioned into farming and homesteading in rural SW Wisconsin.
 Their farm, Long Arm Farm, hosted many workshops and interns through the years, enlisting their help to run a goat dairy with rotational grazing, improved pastures and medicinal hedges, 14 acres of woody perennials, naturalized culinary and medicinal mushroom beds, perennial herb garden, eventually leasing another four acres to row crop annuals to share with the chefs in their RSA.